 The painting of Artemisia Gentileschi called Danae depicts the Greek mythology of Danae.
 In the Greek Methodology, the daughter of Acrisius, the King of Agros, is foretold through an oracle that Danae will have a son who will kill her father, Acrisius.

-Artemisia Gentileschi’s painting of Danae depicts Danae just as she is becoming impregnated with the shower of gold.
+Artemisia Gentileschi’s painting of Danae depicts Danae just as she becomes impregnated with a shower of gold.

 Danae was also an additional subject for paintings depicted by other artists during this period.
-Usually, that artist would represent Danae as either very promiscuous or greedy in that she wanted to accept the gold shower greedily.
+Usually, that artist would represent Danae as either very promiscuous or greedy because she wanted to accept the gold shower greedily.

-Artemisia Gentileschi’s Danae is neither aggressive nor innocently aware of what is taking place.
+Artemisia Gentileschi’s Danae is neither aggressive nor innocently aware of what is happening.
 Instead, she is shown in the process of experiencing the consumption that is taking place.

 Some art historians believe that Artemisia Gentileschi showed the sexually aroused Danae, but others argue that Artemisia Gentileschi is depicting sexual violence forced on her.